-Kent Cares Town website.
-The Preparing for Adulthood website has a lot of ideas to support young people with disabilities.
+The Preparing for Adulthood website has a lot of ideas to support disabled young people: www.preparingforadulthood.org.uk

 Universal Credit

 Your Social Worker will help you to start the application for Universal Credit in the 4 weeks leading up to your 18th birthday.
 It is a single monthly payment for people in or out of work.
 There are two parts to it - a payment to you for your expenses and a payment to help you pay your rent.
 The rent part must be paid to your landlord.
 We can arrange for the rent element to be paid direct to your landlord.